smallstep/cli/docs/local-development.md

 - Golang installed locally (instructions available [here](https://golang.org/doc/install)).
+  - We follow the general Go support timeline, meaning the latest two versions of Go are supported.
+See `go.mod` for the current minimum version.
 - A version of `make` available for usage of the `Makefile`.
 - The repository checked out in the appropriate location of your `$GOPATH`.